-If you are a shareholder of an S corporation that has an election in effect under section 660 of the Tax Law, and the S corporation qualifies as a new business as defined in section 210.12(j) of the Tax Law, you may qualify to have the excess credit that relates to your pro rata share of the corporation's credit refunded, provided you have not previously received a refund of any investment credit or retail enterprise credit.
+If you are a shareholder of an S corporation that has an election in effect under section 660 of the Tax Law, and the S corporation qualifies as a new business as defined in section 210.12(j) of the Tax Law, you may qualify to have the excess credit that relates to your pro rata share of the corporation's credit refunded, provided you have not previously received a refund of any investment credit or retail enterprise credit

-Early disposition of property - Add back of credit on early dispositions for actual use must be added to your income tax in the year of disposition.
+Early disposition of property - add back of credit on early dispositions

+If property on which the investment credit, retail enterprise credit, or research and development credit was taken is disposed of or removed from qualified use before its useful life or specified holding period ends (see instructions for Part IV), the difference between the credit taken and the credit allowed for actual use must be added to your income tax in the year of disposition.
 You must also add to your income tax an additional amount computed by multiplying the add back of credit on early dispositions by the interest rate in effect on the last day of your tax year.
 The interest rate is not compounded.
-However, if the property was in qualified use for more than 12 consecutive years, the add-backs for credit and interest on early dispositions are not required.
+However, if the property was in qualified use for more than 12 consecutive years, the add backs for credit and interest on early dispositions are not required.
 Disposition of property also includes: